huntergps/handbook-docs/Fuse/07 - Physics.md

 ### $(InForceFieldAnimation)

 `InForceFieldAnimation` is used to animate @(Element:elements) as they enter a @(ForceField).

-- From - Number between 0 and 1
+One can modify the `From` and `To` properties to control where in the `ForceField` the animation should occur.

-- To - Number between 0 and 1
+- `From` & `To` - Number between 0 and 1, 0 being the edge of the forcefield and 1 at the center.

 	<Panel>